grahamegrieve/lazarus-ide-tester/README.md

 * Bring up the Test View in the IDE
 * Create a new project, or use an existing project
-* Windows: Make sure the project is a console applcation (Project..Options..
-Config & Target..
-Win32 GUI is **not** checked)
 * Add the idetester package as a dependency.
 * in the dpr, add idetester_runtime to the units list, and make the main clause of the project: